awell-health/awell-extensions/extensions/math/README.md

 ## Custom Actions

+### Sum

+Calculate the sum of two or more addends.

+### Subtract

+Calculate the difference between two numbers.

+### Multiply

+Multiply a series of numbers to get a final product.

+### Divide

+Divide two numbers.

 ### Generate random number

 Generates a random (whole) number that falls between the ranges of two numbers [min, max].